ldeloss002/web-workshop/slides.md

   </box>
 </div>

 <!--
+  There are actually a lot of different ways to build websites, and a lot of different tools to use.

-  Most of "Big Tech" and all the companies you know are using a **framework** or **library** to build their websites, that makes some of the complicated stuff easier to do.
+  Most of "Big Tech" and all the companies you know are using _**[>]**_"frameworks and libraries" to build their websites, that makes some of the more complicated stuff easier to do.

+  This includes using *other* languages or just someone else's code to build your website.
-  Whatever they use, it all eventually get converted into HTML, CSS, and JavaScript.
+  But the thing about developing on the web, is whatever they use all will eventually get _**[>]**_converted into HTML, CSS, and JavaScript.

-  Think of it like using a GPS instead of a traditional map, and it's a good thing because it lets you focus on more important things.
+  It's like using a _**[>]**_GPS instead of a traditional map, and it can a good thing because it lets you focus on more important things.

-  In the same analogy, today you'll learn how the GPS works, so you can understand how to use the map better.
+  But sometimes, you need to know how to use a map.
+In case the GPS fails to tell you how to get somewhere very specific.

+  In case the analogy didn't stick, we're learning HTML, CSS, and JavaScript so you can better understand general concepts in web development.

   Oh, but first, a poll.